 DIAP Courses: Race, Gender, and Inequality

-For nearly thirty years, Brown has had a course indicator in order to highlight the University's commitment to the intellectual study of race/racial formations, inequality, and social justice.
+For over thirty years, Brown has had a course indicator in order to highlight the University's commitment to the intellectual study of race/racial formations, inequality, and social justice.
 Originally defined as "American Minority Perspectives" and later broadened to examine issues around other identity formations and structures of power and privilege throughout the world ("Diverse Perspectives in Liberal Learning"), the latest iteration of this course designator was the result of a 2017 report produced by the Task Force on Diversity in the Curriculum and subsequently endorsed with minor revisions by the College Curriculum Council.
 As the title indicates, the new designator is a part of the University's broader Diversity and Inclusion Action Plan (DIAP).

 In their content and their objectives, DIAP Courses on Race, Gender, and Inequality examine issues of structural inequality, racial formations and/or disparities, and systems of power within a complex, pluralistic world.

 - the ways different forms of power and privilege construct racial and identity formations in the U.S. and/or globally; the cultural, political, and intellectual responses to this racialization;

 - the production of categories of ethnicity, race, gender, sexual orientation, class, religion, ability, citizenship status, and geography (and their intersections);